Automate Flash Cards Creation for Language Learning with Python

 This framework can be applied to any language, not only Mandarin Chinese.

-As a foreigner working in China, my main priority was to have a basic vocabulary to communicate with my colleagues at work.
+As a foreigner working in China, my main priority was to develop a basic vocabulary to communicate with my colleagues.

 Using the piece of code below, you can extract the body of all your emails and store them in a list.